DapperLib/Dapper/Dapper.SqlBuilder/Readme.md

 ### Combining the Where and OrWhere methods

-The OrWhere method currently groups all `and` and `or` clauses by type, which may result in possibly unexpected outcomes.
+The OrWhere method currently groups all `and` and `or` clauses by type, then join the groups with `and` or `or` depending on the first call.
+This may result in possibly unexpected outcomes.
 See also [issue 647](https://github.com/DapperLib/Dapper/issues/647).

+#### Example Where first

-For example, when providing the following clauses
+When providing the following clauses
 ```csharp
 sql.Where("a = @a1");
 sql.OrWhere("b = @b1");